GoogleCloudPlatform/bq-pii-classifier/docs/guide-standard-dlp.md

 #### Configure Standard mode

-Configure the solution NOT to be deployed in Auto DLP mode (i.e. standard mode).
+Configure the solution to be deployed in standard-mode and not in discovery-service mode.
 In standard mode, the solution will be responsible for periodically scanning tables instead building on top of Auto DLP results.

+PS: for backward compatibility, this configuration flag is named after the original API name for this feature `Auto DLP`

 ```
 is_auto_dlp_mode = false